Our customers have been hired by:

 Here’s a recap of the most important points about time management skills:

-- Time management skills are amongst the 5 most desired soft skills on the job market in 2019.
+- Time management skills are amongst the 5 most desired soft skills on today's job market.

 - Examples of time management skills include: prioritizing, organization, delegation, strategic planning, and problem solving.